-Do you want to know what all are the countries, territories and international organisations where Tamil is designed as the official language?
-Here you can get the full details about, Tamil is official language in which country.
+Do you want to know what all are the countries, territories and international organizations where Tamil is designed as the official language?
+Here you can get the full details about, Tamil speaking countries in the world.

 Table of Contents

 - 1 Countries Where Tamil is an Official Language

 - 2 Dependent Territories Where Tamil is the Official Language